GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-take-photos-to-verify-your-identity._en.md

   </div>
 </div>

-## I got an error that Login.gov could not verify my ID
+## Login.gov couldn't verify my ID

 If you submit your photos and get an error message that we could not verify your ID, check that you are using an accepted ID type.